Usman78625/RedditChallenge/README.md

 You can build and run locally using any standard IDE or the application can be run in a Docker container.
 To quickly get up and running with a container, simply call the `./run` script, which will set up the container, build and execute the application for you.

 ## The Exercise
-This was an interested and fun challenge.
+This was an interesting and fun challenge.
 I had to work with an unfamiliar API and get set up as dev in their system.
 I also got to write some enterprise-quality code that was a bit entertaining along the way.

 My running notes as I was working can be found [here](Worklog.md).